NLnetLabs/cascade/doc/manual/source/intro.rst

 ----------------

 DNSSEC adds an extra layer of information to DNS responses, allowing resolvers to verify that each answer is authentic.
 This is done by adding a digital signature to each Resource Record (RR) in a zone.
+These digital signatures are stored in DNS nameservers alongside common record types like A, AAAA, MX, CNAME, etc.

-The keys that are used for DNSSEC asymmetric, such as RSA and ECDSA (Elliptic Curve Digital Signature Algorithm).
+The keys that are used for DNSSEC are asymmetric, such as RSA and ECDSA (Elliptic Curve Digital Signature Algorithm).
 The private part is used for signing and must be kept secret all all times.

-The the public part of the key is published in DNS as a DNSKEY record, which is used for verification.
+DNSSEC adds these record types:

+- RRSIG, which contains a cryptographic signature
+- DNSKEY, which contains a public signing key
+- DS, which stores a hashed representation of a DNSKEY record
+- NSEC and NSEC3, which offer validated assurance that a DNS record *doesn't* exist
+- CDNSKEY and CDS, allowing a child zone to request updates to DS record(s) in the parent zone

 Each DNSSEC-enabled zone, including the root ``(.)``, a Top-Level Domain (TLD) such as ``.com``, or a Second-Level Domain (SLD) such as